Master-Bilt Refrigeration News & Product Information

 Alarm And Light Management Systems

 Electronic controllers that combine alarm and light management into one interface are very convenient.
 One system replaces multiple components such as mechanical thermometers, separate alarms and light switches.
-These controllers are also designed to save energy with door open alarms and a light management system that automatically turns lights on when the door is opened and off when closed.
+These controllers save energy with door open alarms.
+In addition, the light management system automatically turns lights off when the door is closed.
 Lights may also be controlled by an automatic timer or through occupancy sensors.

 Electronic Controller Systems